We've put together the ultimate guide on everything you need about hiring a MDW in Singapore without an agency

 If you use an employment agency to process the paperwork necessary to legally employ a helper, they’ll handle all the paperwork on your behalf.
 Phew.
 However, hiring directly is also an option and often saves you some money in the process.
 Once you’ve agreed on the working terms with your new helper (days off, work expectations, pay, etc.), you’ll need to sort out the following:

-- Buy a $5,000 security bond (you can buy from any bank or insurance company).
-Once purchased, this will be registered automatically with MOM.
-Also, purchase personal accident insurance of at least $60,000 per year and medical insurance of at least $15,000 per year.
+3. Purchase personal accident insurance and medical insurance of at least $60,000 per year each.
 The more cover you can afford, the better – as an employer, you are liable for any medical expenses.
 The bond and the insurance are often sold as one package.
 Expect to part with around $300+ for two years’ cover.

-- Once your MDW has arrived, you’ll need to send her for the Settling-in Programme (SIP) for first-time MDWs within seven days of her arrival in Singapore (excluding Sunday and public holidays).
-This is a one-day orientation programme which covers adapting to working and living in Singapore, conditions of employment, how to work safely and telationship and stress management.
+4. Send your helper for the Settling in Programme.
+If your helper is a first-time helper, or has never worked in Singapore as a helper before, she’ll need to attend this one-day orientation programme within seven days of her arrival in Singapore (excluding Sunday and public holidays).
+It’s a helpful programme which covers adapting to working and living in Singapore, conditions of employment, how to work safely, as well as relationship and stress management.
 The cost is $76.40, borne by the employer (you).

-- Set up your monthly GIRO to cover your helper’s monthly levy.
-Current charges are $60 concessionary rate (for local Singaporeans with either a child, elderly person, or person with disabilities living in your household), or $300 for 1st helper and $450 for subsequent helpers.
+6. Set up your monthly GIRO to cover your helper’s monthly levy.
+Current charges are $60 concessionary rate (for Singaporean families with a child, elderly person aged 67 and above, or person with disabilities living in your household), or $300 for first helper and $450 for subsequent helpers.

 1. Transfer and work history: If your helper-to-be is leaving a contract early, find out why.
 Even if she is transferring from a completed contract, it pays to check her reasons for moving on.
 Investigate thoroughly and check for yourself via references.

-4. Her future plans: It’s likely your MDW is working here to help out family back home and probably intends to return one day to her home country.
+3. Her future plans: It’s likely your helper is working here to help out family back home and probably intends to return one day to her home country.
 Her plans may have relevance to how long she stays with you, but also, by knowing her aspirations, you can help support her towards her goals.
 We love a woman with a plan!

-6. First aid: With young kids in the house, it’s essential your potential helper knows some basic first aid.
+5. First aid: With young kids in the house, it’s essential your potential helper knows some basic first aid.
 Check whether she has taken any first aid courses, and if not would she be happy to go on one?
-Give her simple first-aid scenarios to respond to (we asked a helper what she would do if our toddler bumped his head, and she said she would make him a sandwich: we didn’t hire her).
+Give her simple first-aid scenarios to respond to (one of our writers asked a helper what she would do if our toddler bumped his head, and she said she would make him a sandwich: there was no follow-up interview or check after that).

-7. Her daily routine: Engage her in a chat about how she spends a typical day in her current job.
+6. Her daily routine: Engage her in a chat about how she spends a typical day in her current job.
 Suggest some tasks she would be expected to do within your household and get her to rank them.
-If you are looking for a Nigella in the kitchen, but she’d rather stick to the ironing, the fit isn’t going to be great for either of you.
+If, like me, you’re looking for a Nigella in the kitchen but she’d rather stick to the cleaning, the fit isn’t going to be great for either of you.

-11. Marketing (aka grocery shopping): How does she feel about doing the marketing, and which supermarkets in Singapore is she familiar with?
-Is she used to budgeting and making grocery decisions by herself?
+10. Marketing (aka grocery shopping): How does she feel about doing the marketing, and which supermarkets in Singapore is she familiar with?
+Is she used to budgeting and making grocery decisions by herself, or does she require guidance?

-12. Food: What does she like to eat?
+11. Food: What does she like to eat?
 Does she prefer her own food, or will she be happy to eat whatever you guys are eating?
-Does she expect a food allowance?
 Is she allergic to any food?
 Are there foods she is unwilling to handle?
 Food can be a huge minefield if you end up with a helper who only eats meat while your family is strictly vegetarian!

-13. Drinking/smoking: Encourage honesty and ask her if she drinks alcohol and/or smokes.
-You may have strong views, and if she does partake in the odd beer and like a cigarette with her friends on a Sunday, this may not be a deal-breaker for you.
+12. Drinking/smoking: Encourage honesty and ask her if she drinks alcohol and/or smokes.
+You may have strong views, and if she does partake in the odd beer and like a cigarette with her friends on her rest days, this may not be a deal-breaker for you.
 However, if she lies about it then that can cause issues later down the line.

 Our tips for finding the right helper for your family